19hours/sg-statutes/Acts/Financial Advisers Act.md

 (4) The Authority may at any time vary, rescind or revoke any written direction issued under subsection (1).

-(5) Any person who fail to comply with any requirement specified in a written direction issued under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $2,500 for every day or part thereof during which the offence continues after conviction.
+(5) Any person who fail to comply with any requirement specified in a written direction issued under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine not exceeding $2,500 for every day or part thereof during which the offence continues after conviction.

 (6) In this section, “written direction” includes a circular or notice.